 kill -STOP 46671

-Once the process status is changed, the wait command will complete and return the process exit code.
+Once the process status changes, the wait command will be completed, and the process exit code will be returned.

 Now, repeat the same steps, but this time use wait -f $pid: